jkklee/pymysql-pool/README.md

 ## Features
 1. Simple: just use it, there is no extra learning costs.
-2. Performance: almost no extra load compared to the original PyMysql.
+2. Performance: almost no extra load compared to the original PyMysql([simple benchmark](https://github.com/jkklee/pymysql-pool#simple-benchmark)).
 3. Flexible: pre_create connection or just create when really need; normal pool size and max pool size for the scalability, it all depends on you.
 4. Thoughtful: `connection lifetime` and `pre_ping` mechanism, in case of borrow a brokend connection from the pool(such as closed by the mysql server due to `wait_timeout` setting).